 1. Unlawfully take, obtain or attempt to take or obtain a controlled substance or a prescription for a controlled substance from a manufacturer, wholesaler, pharmacist, physician, physician assistant, dentist, advanced practice registered nurse, veterinarian or any other person authorized to administer, dispense or possess controlled substances.

 2. While undergoing treatment and being supplied with any controlled substance or a prescription for any controlled substance from one practitioner, knowingly obtain any controlled substance or a prescription for a controlled substance from another practitioner without disclosing this fact to the second practitioner.”

-An NRS 453.391 allegation is prosecuted as a category C felony in Nevada.
+An NRS 453.391 allegation is prosecuted as a category C felony.
 The punishment is:

 - up to $10,000

 But the D.A. may be open to a plea bargain where the charge gets significantly reduced or dismissed.
 Common defenses are:

 - the defendant had a lawful prescription;

 - the defendant did not knowingly doctor shop (the “oversight defense”); or

 - the defendant was the victim of police entrapment